8

 We’ve already covered reduced stress and anxiety as a core benefit of a relaxed mind.
 Here are the other top benefits of relaxation.

 Most notably, a better handle on relaxation in your life can lead to better heart health.
-As heart disease is a leading killer of both men and women4, this means that relaxation is literally a matter of life and death.
+As heart disease is a leading killer of both men and women, this means that relaxation is literally a matter of life and death.
 Relaxation helps heart health by stopping everyday stress from causing fight or flight symptoms: rapid heart rate, sweating, heavy breathing, etc.

-Improved digestion
+Improved Digestion

 Many individuals who struggle with stress and don’t know how to relax also struggle with their digestion.
 Several digestion-related conditions can be improved with relaxation techniques such as meditation and mindfulness.
-For example, a recent study found that Crohn’s Disease symptoms improved after participation in a comprehensive mind-body relaxation program5.
+For example, a recent study found that Crohn’s Disease symptoms improved after participation in a comprehensive mind-body relaxation program.

-Sounder sleep
+Sounder Sleep

 Improved sleep is something that many people desire and need.
 Millions of people around the world struggle with sleep, and full-blown insomnia has become more prevalent than ever.
-In fact, recent research from the University of Pennsylvania School of Medicine has revealed that approximately one-fourth of Americans develop insomnia every single year.
+In fact,recent research from the University of Pennsylvania School of Medicinehas revealed that approximately one-fourth of Americans develop insomnia every single year.

 By learning how to relax, however, better sleep could be yours.

 A large element of sleep has to do with relaxation.
-You need to know how to relax your body and how to relax your mind.
+You need to know how to relax your bodyandhow to relax your mind.
 That’s because sleep can only be achieved when both the mind and body are ready.
 If your body is tense and jittery, it won’t be able to fall asleep.
 The same goes for your mind — if your thoughts are all over the place, you won’t be able to loosen up enough to fall asleep.

 A great tool for better sleep through relaxation is called progressive muscle relaxation.
 This technique teaches you how to relax muscles and mind at the same time.
 To perform progressive muscle relaxation, lay in bed as you normally would before attempting to fall asleep.
 Then — starting at either your head or feet — progressively tighten and relax each muscle group.